Our Services

 Helpful Resources

 Experiencing a dry cough at night only can be frustrating and disruptive.
 Unlike the occasional daytime tickle in your throat, this nightly cough tends to wake you up, disturb your partner and leave you fatigued come morning.
 One often-overlooked cause is cough-variant asthma (CVA), a form of asthma whose predominant symptom is a dry cough rather than wheezing.
-Below, we'll explore why you cough at night, the science behind CVA, other possible triggers, and what you can do—including using Ubie's free AI-powered Cough Variant Asthma symptom checker to help determine if your nighttime cough could be related to this condition.
+Below, we'll explore why you cough at night, the science behind CVA, other possible triggers, and what you can do—including taking Ubie's free AI symptom checker to quickly assess your nighttime cough and receive personalized insights about possible causes.

 Your body follows a circadian rhythm—an internal clock that influences hormones, airway tone and mucus production.
 At night: